Understanding Your Funding Options

 Usually, to access financing, you'll need some business experience either as the owner for a couple years or in a similar business to attract investment.
 Lenders want to know you have the experience to succeed in your chosen field.
 You can work with the SBDC, and angel investor, try to crowdsource the funds, but you will need to build a business case.
 You are the best person to tell your story and you need to understand your cash flow so make sure you keep an eye on your finances.

 As the business owner, you need to personally invest in your business, it shows you have a personal stake in its success.
+But be wise in doing so.
 You determine the growth and direction, so make sure you can explain your goals and needs.
 Be confident, more importantly be realistic so you enter this stage of owning a business with a thorough business plan/ strategy.

 Setting up crowdfunding campaigns will gain you exposure and help bring in capital, but building your reputation as someone to do business with is even more important and that comes from referrals, either from the work that you've done, or the network of people you've surrounded yourself with to send you business.